Severson-Group/eMach/docs/source/getting_started/pre_reqs.rst

 Virtual environments are isolated environments for Python projects.
 These environments become extremely useful when users start dealing with multiple Python projects, each of which might have different, and at times, confilcting dependencies.
 For eg: if one project requires ``numpy=0.13`` whereas another requires ``numpy=1.22``, we would have to re-install the desired version of ``numpy`` each time we switch between projects.
-Python overcomes this problem quite elegantly with virtual environments.
+Python overcomes this problem with virtual environments.
 By using different environments for different projects, users can not only change the packages used, but can even change the very version of Python employed between projects.
-This `link <https://realpython.com/python-virtual-environments-a-primer/>`_ provides a more in-depth exaplaination of Python virtual environments.
+This `link <https://realpython.com/python-virtual-environments-a-primer/>`_ provides a more detailed explaination of Python virtual environments.

-Harnessing the power of virtual environments can be very cumbersome with the defualt ``Anaconda`` IDE Spyder.
-As a result, while virtual environments themselves are IDE agnostic, using IDEs such as Visual Studio Code or PyCharm makes it far easier to leverage their potential than using others.
-This `video <https://www.youtube.com/watch?v=-nh9rCzPJ20>`_ provides a great, easy to understand, step-by-step guide of using VS Code with Python.
-After following this tutorial, you should be able to:
+While virtual environments themselves are IDE agnostic, using IDEs such as Visual Studio Code or PyCharm makes it far easier to leverage their potential than using others such as Spyder.
+This `video <https://www.youtube.com/watch?v=-nh9rCzPJ20>`_ provides a great, easy to understand, step-by-step guide of using VS Code with Python virtual environments.
+Beginners are adviced to follow this tutorial if they plan on installing ``eMach`` dependecies via approach 3.

-1. Run Python scripts on VS Code
-2. Create virtual environments in Python using the standard ``venv`` module
-3. Easily switch between different virtual environments from within VS Code

-Finally, coming back to ``eMach`` and employing virtual environments with ``eMach``.
-As mentioned previously, the root directory of the repository holds a ``environment.yml`` file.
-The primary purpose of this file is to enable users create identical conda environments across different systems to rule out potential run-time errors due to differences in package dependecies or Python versions.
-The steps involved in creating a new ``eMach`` conda environment using the ``environment.yml`` file are provided below:

-1. Open the ``environment.yml`` and uncomment the ``- python=3.8`` line
-2. Launch Windows ``Command Prompt``
-3. Navigate to the location of the ``environment.yml`` file within ``Command Prompt``
-4. Run command ``conda env create -f environment.yml``
-5. Wait for the packages to install, enter `y` wherever required

-Congratulations!
-You have successfully created a new conda environment for ``eMach`` that houses all the required packages.
-Please switch to the new environment, and try running one among the many examples provided within the ``examples`` folder to confirm everything is working as expected.

 .. tip:: When using virtual environments, it is always a good idea to confirm which paths your scripts are looking at to run Python and access packages.
 This can be done by importing the ``sys`` package and running ``print(sys.path)``.
 Make sure that all paths